nedix/detoxify-flask-docker/README.md

 # [detoxify]-[flask]-docker

-HTTP API for classifying toxicity of a text message.
+A container that serves an HTTP API that can be used to classify the toxicity of a text message.

 ## Usage

+### Preparation

 Run the following command to start the server on port `1234`.